fiveorbs/wire/docs/call-attribute.md

 --8<-- "call-attribute-classes.php:7:30"
 ```

-Without autowiring, you must first create a `Model` instance, and then you must
+Manually, you must first create a `Model` instance, and then you must
 call the `setValue` method and pass a `Value` object to it.

 ```php